 How to make Granola

 This is our favorite easy to make granola!

-- 1 14 oz box Kashi Go Lean Honey Almond Flax cereal or any grain or mixed grain cereal such as Meuslix
+- 1 -14 oz box Kashi Go Lean Honey Almond Flax cereal (about 8-10 cups) or any grain or mixed grain cereal such as Meuslix

 - 4 cups old fashioned oats